 What is determination?
 The climbers must certainly have a significant dose of it.
 I know you cannot get half way up without it not to mention getting to the top of some of the enormous peaks.
 Back to the definition of determination: "firmness of purpose; resoluteness".
 What do you need determination to do or get done?

 I had a little experience with determination earlier today.
 If you read my blogs regularly, you have heard about my sweet kitty, Tobe.
-He is 17 1/2 but you would not know it.
+He is 19 now but you would not know it.
 I was sitting and working in the living room and I heard a noise from the kitchen.
-A little backstory here is that there are 2 other cats where we live currently and they are on a special diet.
+A little backstory here is that there are 2 other cats where we lived then and they were on a special diet.
 Tobe is more like a dog in his personality and will eat what most cats won't.
 He loves their food and his of course.

 You may ask, why the cat story?
 I love telling stories in general and when there is a message for me and you as well, I simply must share.
 What drives you?
 What brings out your determination in your life?
 It is different for everyone.
 For me, it is living in a mindset of peace and freedom.